bitnine-oss/import_imdb/README.md

 >> createdb imdb
 ```

 After the database is created, begin the import.
-Locate 'imdbpy2sql.py' on your system and run the following command:
+Locate 'imdbpy2sql.py' (included in imdbpy2sql) on your system and run the following command:

 ```
 >> python imdbpy2sql.py -d [/dir/with/plainTextDataFiles/] -u postgresql://[postgresUser]@localhost/[databasename] -c /directory/where/to/store/CSVfiles